winniediana4/Dairy-Business/README.md

 ### Setup
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
-1. Use this command to clone `$ git clone
+1. Use this command to clone `$ git clone https://github.com/winniediana4/Dairy-Business.git
-1. This will clone the repositoty into your local folder
+1. This will clone the repository into your local folder
 ### Live Site
 View [live]()
 ## Known Bugs